Frequently Asked Questions

 All standard hire units are normally painted Dark Blue RAL5013 or White RAL9003 and the higher specification ECO units are usually painted Green.
 If you need hire units painted in corporate colours then we can quote you the cost which will be the cost of painting in your colours and then painting back to standard colours at the end of the hire.

 - Do you supply furniture in hire units?

 On the hire quote we will indicate the furniture that is included.
 As standard we quote for furniture suitable for project management uses to reflect the fact that most hire units are used in building or construction in some way.
 If you are looking to create more of a more luxurious environment then please let us know – we can also sell or hire top grade furniture.

 - What size are shipping containers?

-For detailed measurements, weights and capacities for all containers please refer to the specification tab on each of the product pages in the website.
+For an overview of sizes see our container dimensions page.
+For detailed measurements, weights and capacities for specific containers please refer to the specification tab on each of the product pages.
 If you cannot find a container that meets your needs please have a look at shipping container conversions where we can modify containers to meet your needs.